Helmut Bennemann: Battle of Britain

-Until 21 February, the entire I. Gruppe was based at an airfield at Katwijk in the Netherlands where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.
-On 27 April 1941, Bennemann was appointed Staffelkapitän (Squadron Leader) of 3.
+On 27 December, the Gruppe moved to Katwijk aan Zee in the Netherlands.
+In early 1941, the Gruppe received new orders and began preparations for relocation to Sicily which were later revoked.
+Consequently, the entire I. Gruppe remained at Katwijk aan Zee where it was tasked with patrolling the Dutch coast area and German Bight, the three Staffeln were then deployed at various airfields on the Dutch, German and Danish North Sea coast.
+On 27 April, Bennemann was appointed Staffelkapitän (Squadron Leader) of 3.
 Staffel of JG 52.
 He replaced Oberleutnant Helmut Kühle who was transferred.
-By the time I./JG 52 was transferred to the Eastern Front in September 1941, Bennemann had claimed 12 victories.